sunilkahalekar/end-to-end-django_project/README.md

 # 5. Complete Template engines
 To show data from back end to front end.
 This can be achinevd using context.

+# 6. Models and Migrations
+It is schema of database.
+python manage.py makemigrations
+python manage.py migrate